SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 *   x86_64 machine with
     [hardware virtualization capability](http://en.wikipedia.org/wiki/X86_virtualization)
-    (Intel VT-x or AMD-V), and at least ~16GB spare disk and 3GB RAM, but:
+    (Intel VT-x or AMD-V) enabled in the BIOS, and at least ~16GB spare disk and 3GB RAM, but:
     *   You should have at least 16GB RAM for building a full HA cloud.
     *   If you only have 8GB and want to build a two-node HA cluster for the control plane then you will not have enough RAM for a